 Then from that point, we can add music and any effects you like to the time-lapse and finally export it into a video!

 1.)
 Open up Adobe Premiere Pro and create a new project.

 6.)
-Once you have your time lapse the way you want it, set the in and out points by pressing ‘I’ at the in point of the video and ‘O’ at the out point of the video.
+Once you have your time-lapse the way you want it, set the in and out points by pressing ‘I’ at the beginning point of the video and ‘O’ at the place where you want the video to end.
 Then go to File –> Export –> Export Media or CTRL + M on a windows computer to bring up the export media dialog box.

 7.)
-Here is what I usually select for export settings of my time lapses that I create.
+Here is what I usually select for export settings for the time-lapses that I create.
 For any setting I didn’t mention, I just leave as is.